softwarespot/jquery-handlebars/README.md

 - 'append' (default): Append to the specified content element
 - 'html': Return a compiled template as HTML
-- 'compiled'/'raw': Return a compiled template as HTML
+- 'compiled'/'raw': Return a compiled template

 #### `validate`